davidmalawey/openLab/methods.md

 - ![conduit image 3](img/supply_conduit3.jpg)
 - ![conduit image 4](img/supply_conduit4.jpg)

+In the video below, it's a show-and-tell of EMT conduit related parts in-hand, telling how they fit, how to choose them, the mechanics of tightening tube to boxes, and the properties of the materials.
+This video should make you ready to choose parts to suit your needs and get building.
+<iframe width="300" src="https://www.youtube.com/embed/n3na6mTBLvA" title="Highly Engineered EMT Conduit Parts to Study Before Designing" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Panels

 Panels deserve a section and this is where design-for-manufacturing revs up.
 If we always design panels for easy fabrication, then we can prioritize panel materials that are easy to fabricate, and easy to design with.